t348575/twitch-points-miner/README.md

 * Auto place bets on predictions
 * Watch stream to collect view points
 * Claim view point bonuses
+* Web UI to interact with the app
 * REST API to manage app (Swagger docs at /docs)
 * Analytics logging all actions